uswitch/hypermq/README.md

-GET | /q/:name | Lists the most recent events for QUEUE :name POST | /q/:name | Create a new message on QUEUE :name GET | /q/:name/:page | Lists archived events for QUEUE :name for PAGE :page GET | /e/:uuid | Shows details for an EVENT with :uuid
+GET | /q/:name | Lists the most recent events for QUEUE :name POST | /q/:name | Create a new message on QUEUE :name GET | /q/:name/:page | Lists archived events for QUEUE :name for PAGE :page GET | /m/:uuid | Shows details for an EVENT with :uuid

+#### Note on queue creation

+When POSTing to a queue, as well as creating the message it will also create the queue if one does not already exist.

 ### Message body details